Ashley Graham Responds to Kendall Jenner Cherry Picking Modeling Jobs

 Ashley Graham Responds to Kendall Jenner Cherry Picking Her Modeling Jobs: ‘Lucky For Her'

 Ashley Graham doesn’t seem particularly impressed by Kendall Jenner’s recent comments about her modeling jobs.
-The body-positive supermodel appeared on Thursday’s Watch What Happens Live with Andy Cohen, where a caller asked her about Jenner saying she “cherry picks” her modeling jobs.
+The body-positive supermodel appeared on Thursday’s episode of Watch What Happens Live With Andy Cohen, and was asked by a caller about Jenner saying she “cherry picks” her modeling jobs.

 "Well, lucky for her!
 Because I’ve never been… that’s so lucky,” Graham said smiling as the audience laughed.
 "These t*ts and a** have just had to fight through and break down barriers every day.”

-Graham, 30, later had some kind words for Jenner, 22, during a segment called, “Ashley Graham Spills the Positivi-Tea!” where she was asked to say nice things about her fellow models.
+Graham, 30, later had some kind words for Jenner, 22, during a segment called, “Ashley Graham Spills the Positivi-Tea!” where she praised her peers.

 When asked about Jenner, she replied, “She’s in the demand, honey!”